Skip to Content

 You get instant volume and dreamy beach waves without the curl of strict definition.
 You’ll notice that the stylist uses perm rods that are much larger than the ones they would use for spiral perm services.

-This type of perm results in a more natural look, and it’s also super low maintenance.
+This type of perm results in a more natural look.
 So if you have hair that’s naturally straight and doesn’t hold curls very well, this is a good choice for you to add some texture to your hair.

 It also prevents your blowouts from getting flattened a short while after you’ve finished blow-drying your hair.
-The body wave perm will last you between three and five months, but make sure to steer clear of flat irons and curling irons if you don’t want to compromise your new waves.
+The body wave perm will last you between three and five months.

 #3.
 Spot Perm